ga-chicago/JavascriptWeekOne/README.md

 #### 2. Conditional Trials

-* Create a logical block that detects if a user is able to purchase alcohol.
+* Create a function that detects if a user is able to purchase alcohol.
 * If so, `console.log` out that they may have a drink.
 * Else, warn them via `console.log` to not break the law.

+#### 3.

+Create a function that take an integer (in Fahrenheit) and convert the temperature to Celsius.
+The output of the program should read: "X degrees Fahrenheit is Y degrees Celsius"

 Remember you can test all of these in the javascript console in the browser!